SCI Acute Intermittent Hypoxia and Non-Invasive Spinal Stimulation Combined With Gait Training

 Change in 6 Minute Walk Test

 The 6 Minute Walk Test (6MWT) measures the distance a subject can walk indoors on a flat, hard surface in a period of 6 minutes, using assertive devices, as necessary.
 The test is a reliable and valid evaluation of functional exercise capacity and is used as a sub-maximal test of aerobic capacity and endurance.
-The test will be used to determine participant's gait efficiency at baseline and at study completion.
 The walk test is patient self-paced and assesses the level of functional capacity.
 Patients are allowed to stop and rest during the test, however, the timer does not stop.
 If the patient is unable to complete the time, the time stopped is noted and reason for stopping prematurely is recorded.
+This test was completed at 4 time points within each arm: 1) Baseline prior to starting each arm, 2) intervention session 5 within each arm (T5), 3) 3 days after the intervention sessions were complete for the given arm (POST), and 4) 1 week after all intervention sessions were complete for a given arm (1-week follow up)

 Secondary Outcome Measures